 Dr Jacqueline Klooster was educated at Amsterdam University, where she completed her PhD (2009) on Hellenistic Poetry (Poetry as Window and Mirror, Positioning the Poet in Hellenistic Poetry, Brill 2011).
 She has worked as a research fellow (post doc) at the University of Amsterdam and Ghent University (Belgium).
 Among her research interests are (self-)representation of poets (Poetry as Window and Mirror, 2011), Space in Greek Literature (The Ideologies of Lived Space in Literature, Ancient and Modern, Ghent Academia Press 2013, with Jo Heirman), and the evaluation of the literary activities of ancient rulers (A Portrait of the Statesman as an Artist, Writing Rulers in Antiquity, in progress).
 She is currently working on the project After the Crisis.
 For a full profile go here.

 Dr Inger Kuin studied Philosophy and Journalism at the University of Amsterdam, and she received a PhD in Classics from New York University for her dissertation Playful Piety: Lucian and the Comic in Ancient Religious Experience (2015).
 Her research focuses on the cultural history of the Greek-speaking world in the Roman period, while she has also published on Latin epigraphy and on papyrology.
-She is currently working on the After the Crisis project, while she is also preparing a book manuscript on ancient religion, humor, and anthropomorphism based on her dissertation.
+After working on the After the Crisis project at the University of Groningen, she is currently teaching at Dartmouth College in the US.
+She is also preparing a book manuscript on ancient religion, humor, and anthropomorphism based on her dissertation.
 For a full profile go here.

 Dr Jan Willem Drijvers was educated at Groningen University, where he completed his PhD on Helena Augusta (Helena Augusta.
 The Mother of Constantine the Great and the Legend of Her Finding of the True Cross, Brill 1992).
 He has since published extensively on Late Antiquity, focusing in particular on early Christianity and Ammianus Marcellinus.
 He is currently working on the topic of imperial leadership in the Late Empire.
 For a full profile go here.